 Once areas for development are identified by individuals there are different ways in which to revise these topics:

 - MathsWatch VLE website: Ideal for GCSE students wanting a talked through explanation of each topic with worked examples and worksheets linked directly to topic clips.
+Assignments can also be set by class teachers linked directly to clips associated with all GCSE topics.

 - MyMaths website: Ideal for KS3 and GCSE revision.
 Breaks topics up into interactive lessons where students can follow online explanation similar to those in class, worked examples and answer questions provided along the way.
 Each lesson come with an on-line homework which provides a short range of problems for students to try and mark easily.
 For those wishing to boost themselves up to the next grade there are booster packs also available with tasks in line with each grade boundary for all 4 strands.